 As for the service, it is commendable as the staff are courteous, helpful, and accommodating.
 They even volunteer to take pictures of their guests, so no need to ask.
 Our orders were served on the table in about 10 minutes.
 And they are attentive to all their customer’s requests.

 Cafe Agapita is actually a family-run business and among the staff are the owners itself.
-The cafe was named after their grandmother, Lola Agapita, which was quite a sweet gesture!
+They named their cafe after their grandmother, Lola Agapita, which was quite a sweet gesture!
 When I get old I also want to be as inspirational to my kids and grandkids as she is.

 For more information and reservation, you may contact them through the details below.